thwolter/riskgpt/README.md

 pytest --cov=riskgpt
 ```

+## Circuit Breaker Pattern

+RiskGPT implements a circuit breaker pattern for external API calls to handle service outages gracefully.
+The circuit breaker prevents sending requests to services that are likely to fail, reducing latency and conserving resources.
+It also allows the application to degrade gracefully when external services are unavailable.

+The circuit breaker is implemented for:
+- OpenAI API calls in the `BaseChain` class
+- DuckDuckGo search API calls in the external context enrichment workflow

+When the circuit is open (after multiple failures), the application will use fallback mechanisms:
+- For OpenAI: Returns a minimal valid response with an error message
+- For DuckDuckGo: Returns empty results and continues with other data sources

+The circuit breaker requires the `pybreaker` library.
+If not available, a fallback implementation is used that doesn't break the circuit.

 ## Environment Variables

 RiskGPT loads configuration from environment variables using a `.env` file at the project root or the regular environment.
 The following variables are available: